nomothetis/SemverKit/README.md

 SemverKit is a pure Swift implementation of the [Semantic Versioning 2.0][semver2] specification.
 It includes a parser for version strings, as well as comparison and equality operators.
-As an extension, it also includes semantics for incrementing versions, with special support for alpha and beta prerelease versions.
+As an extension, it also includes semantics for incrementing versions, with special support for alpha and beta pre-release versions.

 ## Basic Usage